marionwalton/media-and-society/9_gender.md

 Post-structuralist ideas have also been influential in media studies which investigate how gender normativities are reinforced and challenged through **performative** signifying practices.
 From the perspective of queer theory, gendered discourse & performativity are “regulatory practices within which bodily contours are constructed" [(Butler, 1999:181)(references.html#butler_1999)].
 In other words, powerful social institutions make many of the rules and regulatory practices by which we learn to "do" gender in our bodies, and they also police our bodies when we don't conform.
 As the idea of non-conformity suggests, we can also counter this power, since our bodies are signs that we can control, vary, and change.

 ## Queer
+{: .definition}
 The term “queer” is a reclaimed homophobic insult, which now encompasses a wide range of identities.
 Queer identities refuse heterosexuality as the standard for all sexualities.

 Queer is also used as a verb.
 Rather than “queer” describing something people are, from this perspective “queer” is something that people do (especially by parodying gender and calling into question gendered identities).
 (For more see Baker)

 ## Queer theory
+{: .definition}
 Queer theory is used to break down oversimplifying **binaries**, and is used to question **heteronormative** identities, categories, and assumptions by showing how  gender norms are performative signifying practices.

 By showing how sexuality may be shaped by race and gender in many ways, queer theory exposes how sexual and gender identities are socially constructed.
 (For more see Baker).

 ## Gender performativity
+{: .definition}
 The idea of gender performativity rests on the concept that we learn to “do” gender every day by imitating examples around us: “Gender is a kind of imitation for which there is no original” (Butler, 1988, 722).

 In this way we can think of our bodies as a signifying practice or medium as well as an embodied biological existence.
 The way we “do” gender can change, but other people will be reading our identities by making them intelligible within the current system.

 By gender performativity, Butler does not mean that gender is something that can be simply "put on" as an actor might put on a wig or hat.
 Instead, through the process of repeatedly observing and using particular gendered words, actions, and attitudes, we are constructed as gendered human beings.
 (For more see Baker)

 ## Embodied signifying practices

 Can we think of our bodies as a medium? **Gender performativity** is one way of explaining how, on the one hand, signs construct and police bodies, and, on the other, how our bodies are also signs that we can control, vary, and challenge.
-Our **embodied signifying practices** include gendered discourse about bodies & **gender performativity** (Butler, 1999:178).
-In other words, our signifying practices create legible bodies: “a social space for and of the body within certain regulatory grids of intelligibility” (Butler, 1999: 178)
+Our **embodied signifying practices** include gendered discourse about bodies & **gender performativity**.
+In other words, our signifying practices create legible bodies: “a social space for and of the body within certain regulatory grids of intelligibility” ([Butler, 1999:178](references.html#butler_1999)).

-## References